Weight and Fertility: How Low BMI and Obesity Affect Fertility

 What Really Matters – Other Factors Affecting Fertility other than BMI

-Inflammation can also affect fertility treatment outcomes and cause IVF failures.
-At many fertility clinics, infertility caused by inflammation will be written off as unexplained infertilityAt CNY Fertility, our reproductive endocrinologists are experts in reproductive immunology and they focus on how the immune system and inflammation affect fertility.
-As a result, our team is well equipped to recommend appropriate strategies and simple day-to-day changes that can help to reduce inflammation and improve your chances of getting pregnant.
+At CNY Fertility, our reproductive endocrinologists are experts in reproductive immunology.
+They focus on how the immune system and inflammation affect fertility.
+As a result, our team is well-equipped to recommend appropriate strategies and simple day-to-day changes that can help reduce inflammation and improve your chances of getting pregnant.

 Polycystic Ovary Syndrome (PCOS)

-PCOS is one of the most common causes of infertility and it is the most common cause of anovulatory infertility, affecting 4-18% of reproductive-aged women.
-Many women don’t know then have PCOS until they seek fertility treatment and high BMI or obesity is fairly common in women with PCOS (40-80% of women with PCOS are obese).
+PCOS is one of the most common causes of infertility, and it is the most common cause of anovulatory infertility, affecting 4-18% of reproductive-aged women.
+Many women don’t know then have PCOS until they seek fertility treatment, and high BMI or obesity is fairly common in women with PCOS (40-80% of women with PCOS are obese).

 Nutritional Deficiencies

 Many women with extremely low or high BMI experience nutritional deficiencies as a result of their diet.
-Many different nutritional deficiencies are associated with both male and female infertility.
+Many nutritional deficiencies are associated with both male and female infertility.

 Improving Health Before Pregnancy